PedrohvFernandes/vite-setups-eslint/eslint-config-package-pedro-hv-fernandes/README.md

 - Standard config base;
 - React plugin;
 - React Hooks plugin;
+- No Only Tests plugin;
+- Import Helpers Order Imports;
 - JSX a11y plugin;
 - Prettier;
+  - Does not have commas at the end;
 -  *In this case, it is not necessary to create the .prettier file in the project root, as the eslintrc configured in this package already contains the exact settings for prettier.*
 -  *Note: Remove the prettier extension and install the eslint extension*